joelljoel/weatherstats/README.md

 # openweatherapi
-A simple python script to get weather details from open weather api and display them on an ssd1306 oled module using i2c protocol
+A simple python script to get weather details from open weather api and display them on an ssd1306 oled module(i2c protocol) using a raspberry pi

 # Schematics